HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ~~~

-## <span style="color:silver"> 3.1.9 </span> Implementation of Configuration Options in the CDS Service
-{:.no_toc}

-TODO: Richard will complete this section discussing how the structuredefinition resource looks and suggesting this as an option

 # <span style="color:silver"> 3.2.0 </span> Basic Implementation

 The Basic Implementation uses the `order-sign 1.0` and is a more simplistic approach compared to the [Advanced Implementation](#-330--advanced-implementation).
 The CDS Hooks specification states that `order-sign 1.0` fires when a clinician is ready to sign one or more orders for a patient, (including orders for medications, procedures, labs and other orders).
 This hook is among the last workflow events before an order is promoted out of a draft status.
 The context contains all order details, such as dose, quantity, route, etc, although the order has not yet been signed and therefore still exists in a draft status.
 Use this hook when your service requires all order details, and the clinician will accept recommended changes.
 Since EHR platforms may have different discrete steps in the order entry process, the implementor decides what action (e.g., selecting a medication product, accepting order completion) triggers the CDS Hooks request.